The following page focuses on the diagnosis and management of adults with chronic asthma.

 Emergency Steroid Card Update (28.5.21)

 The BNSSG Adult Asthma guidelines have been updated to include information regarding the introduction of the Steroid Emergency Card issued by the joint National Patient Safety Alert to support early recognition and treatment of adrenal crisis in adults.
 To support consistent implementation, the Society for Endocrinology, the Specialist Pharmacy Service (SPS), and the British Association of Dermatology (BAD) have produced more detailed guidance.
 Table 3 in this guidance relates to which inhaled glucocorticoid doses should be issued with an Emergency Steroid Card.
-These inhalers have now been highlighted with a ▲ symbol on the BNSSG asthma guidelines to help quickly identify whether an Emergency Steroid Card is required.
+All moderate-dose MART inhalers on the new BNSSG asthma guideline should be issued with an Emergency Steroid Card.

 Environmental Considerations